"It's Party Time!"

 Mr. and Mrs. Nabinger have been residents of Herkimer for the past 54 years.
 He is a retired employee of the Standard Furniture Company where he worked for (?) years.

-Both are members of the Methodist Church and at present are guests of their son and daughter-in-law, MR. and Mrs John Nabinger, Mohawk, RD.
+Both are members of the Methodist Church and at present are guests of their son and daughter-in-law, Mr. and Mrs John Nabinger, Mohawk, RD.

 The couple are parents of nine children, all living, 33 grandchildren, 11 great grandchildren.
 Nine of the grandsons and one son-in-law are in the armed forces.
 Three in the Navy and seven in Army.
 Seven are overseas.